alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 By "rights", we mean freedoms that humans are born with and that the state protects.
 Conservatives are fond of saying that access to public healthcare, for example, is only a privilege, and it can never be a "right", because in order to have access to healthcare, someone else has to give it to you, either by free labor or taxes.
 You can also argue that protections for rights, like free speech, also costs money.
 After all, you need a functional justice system paid out of taxes.
 But a justice system is the state's primary justification for existence, and without the freedoms that people are naturally born with, society is just another tyranny, with people wishing for a regression to city states or anarchy.
 The state exists primarily to protect the natural rights that free men are born with, with freedom of speech being one of those rights, and perhaps the most important right of them all.

 **In Western democracies, one of our shared values is *individualism*.** This means that the rights of the individual are placed over those of the community.
 If you don't protect the individual, you can't protect minorities, and your so-called democracy is just a tyranny of the majority.
 It is only the liberal values that keep our democracies from devolving into tyrannies.
-And free speech is usually baked in the country's constitution.
 Given that the modern state has a monopoly on violence, free speech is the right of the individual to speak his/her mind without fearing retaliation from the state.

-Compared to 20<sup>th</sup> century, nowadays, the public square moved from multiple physical locations to the Internet, to social media networks that would become an oligopoly, affecting freedom of speech.
+Compared to 19<sup>th</sup> and 20<sup>th</sup> century, nowadays, the public square moved from multiple physical locations to the Internet, to social media networks that would become an oligopoly, affecting freedom of speech.
 We should also take into account that back then, information moved more slowly and was more filtered by mass-media, giving people more time to digest it.
 So I won't deny that we are faced with unique challenges.

 **Nowadays, the Internet is changing everything.** Just like the invention of the printing press, the Internet may lead to more educated people, to more democratic societies, but in the meantime **we are looking at years of political unrest** unfolding before our eyes.
 Every major protest you've seen, from "Occupy Wall Street" from 2011, to "Black Lives Matter" from 2020, or the 2021 storming of the US Capitol, is a protest of the counterculture fighting the establishment, and these protests are happening due to people losing faith in institutions, in liberal values, in modernity.